NStrijbosch/hub-module-notes/docs/display.md

 Set the orientation of display.

-> There does not seem a relation between direction and orientation
+> There does not seems to be a relation between direction and orientation, but numbers look weird

 __Parameters:__